 Negative employer attitudes have long been considered a major barrier to employment for people who are blind or visually impaired.
 A potential avenue to address this barrier is the interactions that vocational rehabilitation (VR) agency personnel have with employers.
-In addition to being an opportunity to address negative employer attitudes, the expectations for VR agency personnel to work with employers/businesses1 have increased in recent years.
-With the passage of the Workforce Innovation and Opportunity Act (WIOA, P. L. 113-128), this expectation has become a clear requirement that must be discussed in the state plan.
+In addition to being an opportunity to address negative employer attitudes, the expectations for VR agency personnel to work with employers/businesses1 have increased with the passage of the Workforce Innovation and Opportunity Act (WIOA, P. L. 113-128).
 However, many VR counselors who work with blind and visually impaired consumers are not comfortable with this activity.

-There is limited to no empirical evidence about the best ways to interact with employers and work with businesses.
+There is limited empirical evidence about the best ways to interact with employers and work with businesses.
 The existing body of literature on this topic focuses primarily on expert opinion and a few studies with employers that have inquired about their preferences for interacting with rehabilitation agencies about employing people with disabilities (e.g., Anderson et al., 2006; Buys & Rennie, 2001).
 Very little research about working with employers has been conducted specific to people who are blind or visually impaired, and the research that has been conducted has been qualitative in nature (Crudden, Williams, McBroom, & Moore, 2002).

 This research study advances previous research as it includes empirical analyses that document relationships between variables of interest (e.g., consumer employment outcomes and VR staff behaviors, employer knowledge and attitudes).
 It also includes qualitative data collected from VR agencies identified as excelling at business relationships, which provides additional evidence from experts regarding how best to work with businesses.
-The major findings from four research studies investigating how VR agencies interact with businesses, and their use of the Business Relations Model (BRM) or dual customer approach, are presented first, followed by recommendations for agencies and recommendations for counselors.
+The major findings from four research studies investigating how VR agencies interact with businesses, and their use of the dual customer approach, are presented first, followed by recommendations for agencies and recommendations for counselors.
 The final section provides information about where to find the publications with more details about the research findings that support this practice guide.

-&lt;sup>1Although the term "business" is preferred over "employer" by VR professionals whose focus is business development, for this report the term "employer" will be used to refer to a person within a business who makes hiring decisions.
+1Although the term "business" is preferred over "employer" by VR professionals whose focus is business development, for this report the term "employer" will be used to refer to a person within a business who makes hiring decisions.